fuhuankun/02_DATA_ANALYSIS_AGENT/README.md

   DATASET_NAME: pipeline_data #you don't need to change this, this is run time data name.
 ```

-- Update `DATA_PATH` to your dataset location, it can be csv, parquet, or other format which will be read by DuckDB.
+- Update `DATA_PATH` to your dataset name, you will need to copy your data to this folder, it can be csv, parquet, or other format which will be read by DuckDB.

 ---